 curl http://hydrodictyon.eeb.uconn.edu/people/plewis/courses/phylogenetics/data/algae.nex > algae.nex

+If you remember from lecture, adding more parameters to a model to account for different aspects of nucleotide and sequence evolution can -- but does not necessarily -- improve the explanatory ability of a model, or its ability to produce a correct phylogeny.
 Our goal for this lab will be to see if we can tease apart which aspects of sequence evolution are most important for getting the tree correct.
-The accepted phylogeny (based on much evidence besides these data) places all the chlorophyll-b-containing plastids together.
+The accepted phylogeny (based on much evidence besides these data) places all the chlorophyll-b-containing plastids together (Lockhart, Steel, Hendy, and Penny, 1994).
 Thus, there should be a branch in the tree separating all taxa from the two that do not have chlorophyll b, namely the cyanobacterium Anacystis (which has chlorophyll a and phycobilin accessory pigments) and the chromophyte Olithodiscus (which has chlorophylls a and c).

 Obtain the maximum likelihood tree under the F81 model